 Whilst thou li'st warm at home, secure and safe;

 This refers to what men of this time had to do for their wives.
-When she expresses her feelings towards a woman's obedience it is not only a representation of what is expected of a woman, but what men are expected to do for their wives as well.
+When she expresses her feelings towards a woman's obedience, it represents what is expected of a woman and what men are expected to do for their wives.

-This same spunk is reflected other times in the same speech, despite its strong patriarchal message.
-At the beginning of her monologue, she begins with the strong rebuke, "Fie, fie, unknit that threat'ning unkind brow" (V.ii.142).
-The fact that neither her sister nor the widow immediately argue back is a reflection of Kate's continuing authoritative demeanor.
-Later she uses further piercing words, such as "foul contending rebel" and "graceless traitor," which again are not met with an immediate challenge (V.ii.165-166).
-Also, the speech's length is further proof that she is as full of strength as she is in the beginning, if not more.
+Despite its strong patriarchal message, this same spunk is reflected other times in the same speech.
+At the beginning of her monologue, she begins with the sharp rebuke, "Fie, fie, unknit that threat'ning unkind brow" (V.ii.142).
+The fact that neither her sister nor the widow immediately argues back reflects Kate's continuing authoritative demeanor.
+Later she uses other piercing words, such as "foul contending rebel" and "graceless traitor," which again are not met with an immediate challenge (V.ii.165-166).
+Also, the speech's length further proves that she is as full of strength as she is in the beginning, if not more.
 She is talking amongst both men and women, yet all listen.
 She rebukes, yet no one interrupts.
-The speech is long, and does not end until she has decided to finish speaking.
-The fact that she decides when the speech is finished is emphasized by the couplets in which end her speech.
-Only someone who could demand such authority would have been able to give such a strong lengthy speech.
+The speech is long and does not end until she decides it ends, which the couplets emphasize.
+Only someone who could demand such authority would have been able to give such a robust lengthy speech.